Historic City of Ayutthaya | Phra Nakhon Si Ayutthaya

 Ayutthaya is not only packed with valuable ruins, also you can find active temples and markets of local products and craft.
 The best option to go all over ruins is by bike, although if you want to go to further places like the floating market or certain temples maybe you should rent a motorbike or tuk-tuk or you can combine bike with tuk-tuk.

-The official website describes briefly some ruins and only one temple, and it has no information about the price.
-The price is between 20 and 50 THB (in some ruins and temples the entrance fee is free).
-On this website Sawadee there is more information about attractions and temples.
+The price (2016) is between 20 and 50 THB (in some ruins and temples the entrance fee is free).

 I have listed below the essential places to visit in Ayutthaya:

 Here is the most photographed image: a Buddha head intertwined in a tree.